30 Offbeat Places to visit in India that will take your breath away

 14. Dhanushkodi – Tamil Nadu

 Dhanushkodi is one of the most beautiful beach destinations in India.
-Located at the tip of Rameshwaram Island the place of great historic and religious significant.
-It is believed that Lord Rama shot an arrow (called “Dhanush” in Sanskrit) from Rameshwaram that came and hit this land.
-That’s where they decided to start laying the bridge connecting to Sri Lanka.
-This is how Dhanushkodi got its name.
+Located at the tip of Rameshwaram Island the place of great historic and religious significance.
+It’s identity lies in the Hindu epic Ramayana and the mysterious series of limestone called Rama Setu or Adam’s Bridge.
 The beauty of Dhanushkodi lies in its clean beaches, and the crystal clear water of the sea that changes colors throughout the day reflecting the mood of the sky.

 15. Kolukkumalai– Tamil Nadu

 Kolukkumalai is a small village in the Theni district of Tamil Nadu at the border of Idukki district of Kerala.
-It is the higest organic tea estate in the world and also the home of Neelakurinji.
-Every 12 years, the valley at Kolukkumalai turns purple as the Neelakurinji flowers are in full bloom.
-We missed the chance to witness this rare phenomenon in 2019 due to the tragic Kerala floods.
+It is the highest organic tea estate in the world and also the home of Neelakurinji.
 Kolukkumalai tea estate was started in 1920 and the first planting of tea was done seven years later.
 At an altitude of almost 8000ft, the tea gardens provide breathtaking views of the vistas of Munnar and Kodaikanal hills stations.

 16. Gandikota– Andhra Pradesh